sagemath/trac_to_gh/Issue 1681.md

 # Issue 1681: serious bug when raising complex(0,1) to the power of the Sage integer 2.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1681

 Original creator: was